 This condition, if left neglected, can prove to be very dangerous.
 In extreme cases, blindness may be a result of untreated diabetic retinopathy.

 What is the first stage of diabetic retinopathy?

 As diabetes type 1 or type 2 patients, you may experience diabetic retinopathy.
-This is usually undetectable in the first stages and often causes no serious complications.
+This is usually undetectable in the first stages and often causes no severe complications.
 But with time, the symptoms start showing up.

 Some of the early noted symptoms of diabetic retinopathy include: